 Laura Von Rosk’s paintings depict an experience of a landscape.
 Memories or impressions are refined: a sand ditch along the highway, a gravel pit, a cultivated field, or just a peculiar bend in the road.
-Some of her recent work stems from her role as field assistant on a scientific research expedition to Antarctica in the fall of 2011 and 2015.
 By recombining, emphasizing, manipulating, or inventing elements of the landscape she explores the tension between natural forms and memory.
 “There is a tension between form and what’s going on in the real world.
 And the form (dips, ditches, open fields, etc.) isn’t just a product of what I see, but combines what I know about constructing paintings with some deep and as yet unconscious memory system with what I see in the landscape.
 There may be a story hidden in the painting, which I myself am still only vaguely aware of.”

 Laura Von Rosk received her M.F.A. from the University of Pennsylvania, and her B.F.A. from the State University of New York at Purchase, NY.
 Her paintings have been exhibited nationally in both solo and group shows.
-Her awards include a New York Foundation for the Arts Fellowship in Painting, grants from the Pollack-Krasner Foundation, the Bernheim Foundation in Clermont, KY, a Full Fellowship residency at the Vermont Studio Center, and residencies at Yaddo, Blue Mountain Center, The Millay Colony, Centrum, and Dorland Mountain Arts Colony.
+Her awards include a New York Foundation for the Arts Fellowship in Painting, grants from the Pollack-Krasner Foundation, the Bernheim Foundation in Clermont, KY, a Full Fellowship residency at the Vermont Studio Center, a Karen Shea and Gabe Silverman Fellowship from the Virginia Center for the Creative Arts, and residencies at Yaddo, Blue Mountain Center, The Millay Colony, Centrum, and Dorland Mountain Arts Colony.